Rrobles319/ExcelModule1/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+-**What are two conclusions you can draw about the Outcomes based on Launch Date?**

-- What can you conclude about the Outcomes based on Goals?
+-**What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
+**